dart-lang/language/working/1426-extension-types/feature-specification-views.md

 (that is, it will never occur that the statically known declaration is the member of `V1`, and the member invoked at run time is the one in _DV_).
-Still, a receiver with static type `V1` will invoke the declaration in _DV1_, and a receiver with static type `View` will invoke the one in _DV_.*
+Still, a receiver with static type `V1` will invoke the declaration in _DV1_, and a receiver with static type `View` (or `View<...>`) will invoke the one in _DV_.*

 Nevertheless, we use the word _override_ to describe the relationship between a member named _m_ of a superview, and a member declared or exported by the subview and also named _m_.

+*Note that there is no notion of having a 'correct override relation' here.
+With views, any member signature can override any other member signature with the same name, including the case where a method is overridden by a getter or vice versa.
+The reason for this is that no call site will resolve to one of several declarations at run time, each invocation will statically resolve to one particular declaration, and this makes it possible to ensure that the invocation is type correct.*

 Assume that _DV_ is a view declaration and that the view types `V1` and `V2` are superviews of _DV_.
 Let `M1` be the members of `V1`, and `M2` the members of `V2`.
-A compile-time error occurs if there is a member name `m` such that `V1` as well as `V2` has a member named `m`, and _DV_ does not declare a member named `m`.  *In other words, a name clash among "inherited" members is an error, but it can be eliminated by overriding the clashing name.*
+A compile-time error occurs if there is a member name `m` such that `V1` as well as `V2` has a member named `m`, and they are distinct declarations, and _DV_ does not declare a member named `m`.  *In other words, a name clash among distinct "inherited" members is an error, but it can be eliminated by overriding the clashing name.*

 The effect of having a view declaration _DV_ with superviews `V1, ..
 Vk` is that the members declared by _DV_ as well as all